ruthreshx/Matrix_Multiply_using_Arm_Neon_and_Avx/README.md

-The Graph shown are runned without auto-vectorization.
+The Graph shown are ran without auto-vectorization.
 The code speed for neon arm is incresed by 10X when using auto-vectorization (eg. gcc int16mul.c -O3 int16_result).
 When testing on larger matrix the differnce between normal and neon mul is greater.